machy44/randomQuoteGenerator/README.md

 # randomQuoteGenerator

-Random Quote machine - freeCodeCamp challenge
+Random Quote machine - freeCodeCamp's challenge

 User Story: I can click a button to show me a new random quote User Story: I can press a button to tweet out a quote.